-What is your proposed solution to the problem or opportunity discussed above? i.e. What are you seeking funding to do?
-You will be asked to expand on this in Activities and Milestones.
+What is your proposed solution to the problem or opportunity discussed above?
+Introduce us to the work you are seeking funding to do.
+You will be asked to expand on this proposed solution in Activities & Milestones.

 Two recent developments have created an opportunity to produce improved information about water fluxes under changing climatic conditions: (1) the University of Minnesota (UMN) has produced climate projection data sets optimized for Minnesota, and (2) the USGS has improved their Soil-Water-Balance (SWB) model code.
 UMN produced this climate dataset not only to examine what the climate of Minnesota might look like by the end of the century, but also to be used as input into models of other variables relevant to various sectors (i.e., economic, hydrologic, etc.).
 In this proposed collaboration, we have the unique opportunity to simulate the partitioning of precipitation as it reaches the surface of Minnesota under potential changes in climate.
 Here we propose to (1) understand how major fluxes of water including runoff, evapotranspiration, and groundwater recharge respond to climate forcings of precipitation and temperature under various future scenarios, (2) develop scenarios of the future impacts to replenishment of groundwater reserves, (3) create a data interface to engage stakeholders with these scenarios, and (4) develop a training module to connect users to the interface.